Types¶

 The type

-is provided to allow arbitrary C data to be stored in Lua variables.
+userdatais provided to allow arbitrary C data to be stored in Lua variables.
 A userdata value represents a block of raw memory.
-There are two kinds of userdata:userdata
+There are two kinds of userdata:userdata, which is an object with a block of memory managed by Lua, andlightuserdata, which is simply a C pointer value.See also

 Lua’s manual on value types.